gms64/nuxt-static-skeleton/README.md

     * You *should* now be able to sign up / log in with an email.
 I've had issues with that configuration so I update to a Github sign-in.
 You have to configure that in the 'External Providers' option.
 You then have to go down to 'Git Gateway' services and enable that.
     * Configure Registration - would recommend changing Registration Preferences to 'Invite Only'.
 You can change that once you log in yourself.

+If you don't want dark mode, you can remove these lines from the `layouts/default.vue` file
+    head: {
+        htmlAttrs: {
+        class: 'dark-mode'
+        }
+    },

 ## Notes

 Built with: